BritishWerewolf/blogs-md-easy/README.md

 [![GitHub Repo stars](https://img.shields.io/github/stars/BritishWerewolf/blogs-md-easy)](https://github.com/BritishWerewolf/blogs-md-easy)

 # Blogs Made Easy
-Iteratively convert a collection of Markdown files into a respective HTML template.
+Iteratively convert a collection of Markdown files into a respective template.

 ## Installation
 Blogs Made Easy is available as both a binary and a library, both from this package.